SiddhantSinha19/LSTM_SentimentClass/README.md

 I changed 4 to 1, so that my labels are 0 and 1 sigmoid activtion function can be applied.
 Store this data set in folder named "data" (to match the path in the code), or store according to your need and change the path in the code.

 function sentence_to_indices() converts sentence to indices.
-Each word of the sentence is coonvert to a positive integer index and an array stores all the indices for 1 sentence.
-An array of array containing indices of various sentences is returned input - ['sentence1 ...',sentence2 ...', ...] ouput - [[indices_for_sentence1],[indices_for_sentence1],...]
+Each word of the sentence is convert to a positive integer index and an array stores all the indices for 1 sentence.
+An array of array containing indices of various sentences is returned input - ['sentence1 ...',sentence2 ...', ...] output - [[indices_for_sentence1],[indices_for_sentence1],...]

 pretrained_embedding_layer() - defines the pre-trained embedding layer sentiSid() - defines the model architecture